 Embedding the plural subject NP of (15) within a larger singular NP expectedly gives rise to singular agreement, despite identical adjacency relations at the surface.

-(16) [Die Geschichte über [die Kinder]] hat / haben [vP NPsg die Lehrerin erschreckt]. the story about the children has have the teacher startled 'The story about the children startled the teacher.'
+(16) [Die Geschichte über [die Kinder]] hat / haben [vP NP sg die Lehrerin the story about the children has have the teacher erschreckt].